-- f) making decisions on matters which are the responsibility of the Cabinet where the decision maker is minded to make it in a manner which would be contrary to the Policy Framework or contrary to/or not wholly in accordance with the budgetary framework - unless urgency procedures set out part four of the Constitution apply; - g) appointing and removing the Leader; - deciding the terms of reference for Committees and making appointments to them - unless the appointments have been delegated by the Council; - i) changing the name of the area or conferring the title of freedom of the City; - j) making or confirming the appointment of the Head of Paid Services; - k) making, amending and revoking bylaws and promoting or opposing the making of local legislation or Personal Bills; - taking decisions in respect of functions which are not the responsibility of Cabinet and which have not been delegated by the Council to Committees, sub Committees or officers.
-Further detail relating to the allocation of functions appears in section three of this Constitution; - m) appointing representatives to outside bodies unless the appointment has been delegated by the Council; - n) adopting the Council's Code of Conduct for Members; - o) any other matters which by law must be reserved to the Council.
+- f) appointing and removing the Leader; - g) deciding the terms of reference for Committees and making appointments to them - unless the appointments have been delegated by the Council; - h) changing the name of the area or conferring the title of freedom of the City; - i) making or confirming the appointment of the Head of Paid Services; - making, amending and revoking bylaws and promoting or opposing the making of local legislation or Personal Bills; - k) taking decisions in respect of functions which are not the responsibility of Cabinet and which have not been delegated by the Council to Committees, sub Committees or officers.
+Further detail relating to the allocation of functions appears in section three of this Constitution; - I) appointing representatives to outside bodies unless the appointment has been delegated by the Council; - m) adopting the Council's Code of Conduct for Members; - n) any other matters which by law must be reserved to the Council.